 The theses are available digitally via the ÅAU publications repository, which you can access through the Doria-portal.
 It is made available in the way the students choose when filling in the form for digital publishing.

-Further information on what the student should do in order to publish his or her theses can be found under tha tab Students.
+Further information on what the student should do in order to publish his or her theses can be found under the Students tab.´

-When the student fills in the form for electronic publishing (click here), he/she can choose between the following alternatives:
+When the student fills out the form for electronic publishing, he/she can choose between the following alternatives: